Chocolate chip oatmeal waffles are a sweet breakfast option for the weekend and the extras freeze great to have on hand for busy mornings!

 And basically, you can’t go wrong with these waffles no matter the time of day.

-A few notes on these chocolate chip oatmeal waffles:
+Notes on these chocolate chip oatmeal waffles:

 - The batter is very liquidy, but the waffles cook up just fine in my waffle iron.
 If yours don’t seem cooked through or crispy, cook for an extra minute.